 If your injury happened at work, then workers’ compensation insurance may not be enough to cover the catastrophic nature of these injuries.
 In these cases, you may be able to file a lawsuit against a negligent third party that caused the explosion injury.

 Additionally, gas explosions often cause immense property damage.
 Any person who sustains property damage needs to be aware that there is also a statute of limitations for filing lawsuits to recover compensation for destroyed or damaged property.
-In Texas, the property damage statute of limitations is also two years from the date the accident occurs.
-Similar to the personal injury statute of limitations, failing to file a lawsuit within this timeframe will result in the property owner being unable to recover the compensation they need for replacement or repair of the property.
+For most states, the property damage statute of limitations is also two years from the date the accident occurs.
+Similar to the personal injury statute of limitations, failing to file a lawsuit within this timeframe will result in the property owner being unable to recover the compensation they need for the replacement or repair of the property.

-There are various steps that explosion accident victims in Texas can take immediately following the incident in in the days and weeks after the explosion.
+There are various steps that explosion accident victims can take immediately following the incident in the days and weeks after the explosion.

 Immediately following a gas explosion, victims are often disoriented.
 In some cases, they may have inhaled dangerous fumes or sustained significant physical injuries.
 It is crucial the explosion injury victims receive medical care immediately.
 Even if injuries seem relatively minor, a doctor still needs to conduct an evaluation.